 The box is compact, matt-white, attractive and surprisingly heavy.
-On the front and sides are images of the Tria 4X.
-This European edition has information printed in English, French, German and Dutch.
+It’s printed with all the important information such as safe skin tones.
+This European edition is printed in English, French, German and Dutch.

-There’s a flap that reveals more detailed information.
-It explains how the laser works and what results to expect during the regimen.
-It notes the Tria 4X’s key features, that dermatologists prefer laser to IPL, how frequently to use it and briefly how to use it.
+There’s a fold-out flap with more detailed information about how the laser works, what results to expect, the key features and briefly how to use it.

-All this is actually a white sleeve surrounding a smooth, sturdy green and white-lidded box.
-Printed on the top and side of the lid is a silver Tria Beauty logo.
+This white sleeve slides off to reveal a sturdy compact box.
 It’s beautifully done and I can’t wait to see what’s inside.

 With the green box sitting flat and secure, gently and slowly slide up the white lid.
 Don’t do it the other way or you risk the laser device rolling out!